Growing Marijuana Indoors: Tips and Tricks for Beginners

 LED vs HPS vs CFL for Indoor Growing

-Choosing the right type of light is another big decision for indoor growers.
-LED lights are the most popular option today they’re energy efficient, run cool, and offer full-spectrum lighting.
-They’re ideal for small spaces and first-time growers.
-HPS (High-Pressure Sodium) lights, while more powerful and traditionally used for flowering, generate more heat and require better ventilation.
-CFL (Compact Fluorescent Lights) are affordable and easy to use but tend to be weaker, making them better suited for seedlings or small grows.
+Choosing the right type of light is another big decision.
+LED lights are the most popular option today—they’re energy efficient and run cool.
+HPS (High-Pressure Sodium) lights, while powerful, generate more heat.
+CFL (Compact Fluorescent Lights) are affordable but weaker, making them better suited for seedlings.

 Avoiding Common Pitfalls